TeddyGavi/Resume/README.md

 - Generate images from user-entered or AI-generated prompts.
 Next, Tailwind CSS, OpenAI’s APIs, Microsoft Azure Function App and blob storage.

 [<ins>Budgie</ins>](https://github.com/TeddyGavi/budgie) 2023
-- Losing track of your budget while travelling?
+- Losing track of your budget while traveling?
 Not anymore with Budgie.
 A simple and intuitive budget tracker for travellers and ex-pats.
 Automatically converts expenses into your chosen home currency.
 PostgreSQL, React, Express.

 [<ins>Okee-Dok-Eats</ins>](https://github.com/TeddyGavi/Okee-Dok-Eats) 2022
 - A food ordering experience for a single restaurant.
 Hungry customers can visit a restaurant's menu, select one or more dishes and place an order for pick-up.
 They will receive an SMS notification when their order is ready.
 Node, jQuery, SQL, Twilio, Express and  SASS.